 Dunhuang or Tunhwang (both: dōn-hwäng) [key], town, extreme NW Gansu prov., China.
 Crescent Lake, a noted tourist attraction surrounded by high sand dunes, is there.
 The Caves of the Thousand Buddhas (Mogao Caves) are at nearby Qianfodong.
 The town and its environs were long a gateway between central Asia and China, and the frescoes in the caves, painted from the 5th cent. to the 13th cent., show Indian, Greco-Roman, and Iranian influences.
-The caves, closed for centuries, were reopened in 1900.
-There Sir Aurel Stein, an English archaeologist, discovered a library of some 15,000 manuscripts, including the Diamond Sutra, reputed to be the first (A.D.
+Closed for centuries, the caves were reopened in 1900.
+There, Sir Aurel Stein, an English archaeologist, discovered a library of some 15,000 manuscripts, including the Diamond Sutra, reputed to be the first (A.D.
 868) printed book.
-Only a few dozen of the hundreds of caves are open to tourists.
+China reclaimed the caves in the 1940s and in 1979 they were opened to the public.
+By the 2000s, however, the paintings were threatened by human-generated damage, and now only a few of the hundreds of caves are open to tourists.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.